 - a.
-Supervisors shall ensure that officers follow established procedures for the operation of BWC equipment and are encouraged to do so by periodic recording reviews. - b.
+Supervisors will ensure that officers follow established procedures for the operation of BWC equipment and shall do so by periodic recording reviews. - b.
 Unit Commanders shall require a random review of video recordings on a periodic basis.

 2. Sheriff's Review